RodHiz/Modelling-Black-Hole-Systems/README.md

 Below is the code for each program respectively.
+It's likely that the notebooks have the most recent version of the code.

 You can access the code but will need to make a copy in playground mode to use it.

 For further assistance, the 'General Relativity' notebook has been commented appropiately.

+You may wish to change the constants in order to get different patterns.
+Which can be found under 'Main Program'

 | Notebook | Launch |